fluid-cloudnative/fluid/docs/en/samples/accelerate_data_accessing_by_hdfs.md

 EOF
 ```
 Here, you need to replace 19998 in the environment variable with the actual port in the HCFS (Hadoop Compatible FileSystem) URL just queried

+After open pod_schedule, annotation fluid.io/dataset-useas-hcfs will make Fluid knowning what datasets this pod need to visit
+Fluid will inject scheduling information into the Pod through the webhook mechanism in combination with the Pod scheduling strategy arranged according to the dataset
+Also，Fluid will inject the HDFS_URL alluxio://{HCFS URL}/{DATASET_NAME} into the env {DATASET_NAME}-URL of Pod

 **启动测试作业**